zcabbub/tokenomics/game_theory/market simulation.md

 - [ ] how many empty spaces for each 2-3-4 party system?
 	try a range and see the best performance
 - [ ] 4 party system with AMM: Market makers exist to increase and manipulate volume, but with data, we have unlimited volume for data.
 How should a market maker look like?
+- [ ] make function that changes the data quality - input Label
+- [ ] make function that creates data products - input Bounty
+- [ ] make a function that turns buyers into sellers after they
+- [ ]